Harry’s memoir ‘likely to be one of the biggest books of the year’

 On Tuesday, Spare was number one in the UK Amazon chart and was listed as a bestseller on the company’s audiobook arm Audible and on Waterstones’ website.

+For independent bookshops, low sales of the memoir would still be thought of as quite good, he added.

-Mr Jones said more than 200,000 sales would make it one of the biggest books of the year, but there is unlikely to be an announcement on numbers until next week.
+Mr Jones said more than 200,000 sales would make it one of the biggest books of the year.

-For independent bookshops, low sales of would still be thought of as quite good, he added.

-Mr Jones said “if it really flops” the publisher, Penguin Random House, will put the book through remainder sales and out to bargain booksellers at a lower price.

-But he said it is “unlikely” to do this due to the reputational damage, so “we will probably never know” if the sales do not match the publisher’s expectations.
+Spare has surpassed this estimate by doing twice the number of sales before its first day on the shelves in bookstores ends on Tuesday.